SemihAkkoc/DielectricConstantPrediction/README.md

 ---

-This repository contains the MATLAB and CST models required for dielectric constant and tangent loss prediction based on Waldron’s methodology additionally model trained on CST simulations.
+This repository contains the MATLAB and CST Studio models required for dielectric constant and tangent loss prediction based on Waldron’s methodology additionally model trained on CST Studio simulations.